bfattori/js-date-fiddler/README.md

 Depending on the operation, this will modify the time.
 If the operation is `.add`, it will add the `hour`, `minute`, etc. to the fiddler.
 If the operation is `.set`, it sets the time.
-If the operation is `.subtract`, it will subtract the components.
+If the operation is `.subtract`, it will subtract the components. _Note that hours are ZERO based_.

 ---